QODIO/revealator/README.md

 Revealator
 =======
 Revealator is a jQuery-based plugin for adding effects to elements that enter the window.
 It's simple, and easy to use.
+It also adds classes to the body tag to depending on the users scroll position in the document, e.g. `at-top`, `at-bottom`, `near-top`, `near-bottom`.
 [You can see a demo here](http://opensource.faroemedia.com/revealator).